Blackia: Production

 The film was announced in October 2018 while the shooting began in November 2018.
-The film was shot in parts of Punjab, Bathinda and Faridkot.
+The film was shot in parts of Punjab, Bathinda and Faridkot and Fazilka.

 The teaser of the film was released on 8 March 2019.
 The trailer of the film was released on 1 April 2019.

 Music

 The music of the film is composed by Jaidev Kumar, Gurmeet Singh, Desi Crew and K.V.
 Singh while the background score is composed by Amar Mohile.

 Release

 Theatrical

 The film was released worldwide in cinemas on 3 May 2019.

 Home media

 The film is also available on Amazon Prime Video for digital streaming.